 Like all slip on climbing shoes, the heel on the SR can slip, and much of the decision-making around comfort vs performance will come down to how much potential heel slip you can deal with for your chosen level of use.
 If you’re entering competitions in these, you’re going to need to make sure they’re small enough that they hook on really well, at which point the heel will be a fantastic tool.

-If you think you’re going to be plugging away for hours in them, a more comfortable half size bigger might be better, and that will mean that the heel slips around a little especially as they age.
+If you think you’re going to be plugging away for hours in them, a more comfortable half-size bigger might be better, and that will mean that the heel slips around a little especially as they age.
 They bag out a little bit as they get softer too, so watch out for that.

-The heel itself is fine, although perhaps fractionally over engineered, with strange bumps and dots that don’t appear to serve any clear purpose.
-Nonetheless the heel works fine on a variety of indoor and outdoor moves, and sticks when and where it needs to.
+The heel itself is fine, although perhaps fractionally over-engineered, with strange bumps and dots that don’t appear to serve any clear purpose.
+Nonetheless, the heel works fine on a variety of indoor and outdoor moves and sticks when and where it needs to.

-3) RubberScarpa have used XS Grip 2, as they do on almost all their performance shoes, but have also combined it with M50 rubber for the heel and toe hook panels.
+Scarpa has used XS Grip 2, as they do on almost all their performance shoes, but has also combined it with M50 rubber for the heel and toe patch.
 Because the shoe is built on such quality pedigree, it wears down consistently and slowly, making these a pair of shoes that can do miles and miles and miles before they start to wear down – a really important factor in their high score.

 I have more or less covered this in the section above about the heel, but it’s worth noting how comfortable these shoes are if sized just fractionally above the recommended point.
-You may lose a couple of percentage points worth of performance, but you’ll be able to wear these for a 4 hour indoor session (not that I’m recommending that!) or an outdoor epic.
+You may lose a couple of percentage points worth of performance, but you’ll be able to wear these for a 4-hour indoor session (not that I’m recommending that!) or an outdoor epic.

 An incredible shoe with almost no issues, an affordable price tag, and a respectable record of brilliance from a family of shoes beloved by climbers the world over.
-Scarpa have become my go-to shoes over the last year or more, with a number of different models jumping out as the best of their category, and this is no exception.
+Scarpa has become my go-to shoes over the last year or more, with a number of different models jumping out as the best of their category, and this is no exception.
 I use them in every session I have at the wall, and frequently outside as well.